Have you ever woken up one morning and realized you want to get yourself a classical guitar?

 Sporting a cedar top with a mahogany body, the C3M produces a rich and bright tone.
 It’s satin matte finish and Spanish-style fan bracing, producing a balanced tone, will also catch your attention.
 Completing the eye-catching characteristic is the rosewood fingerboard and detailed rosette to the nickel-plated tuners with pearl buttons.

 Excellent quality at an excellent price.
 What more could you ask for with the Cordoba C3M?

 - Bridge easily comes off

 Also running for the top choices for the best cheap budget classical guitars under $200 is the Ibanez GA3 Classical Guitar.
-Despite it being a budget-friendly, it does not fall short on qualities and sound of an excellent guitar.
+Despite it being budget-friendly, it does not fall short of the qualities and sound of an excellent guitar.
 You can rely on GA3 to be long-lasting and pleasing to the ears.

 Featuring a spruce top, agathis back and sides, and mahogany neck, the GA3 gives of pure and well-balanced tone.
 It has chrome classical tuners and rosewood fretboard and bridge to complete its striking features.
 Sized to classical perfection, this nylon-stringed guitar could be your ticket to being the best guitarist you can be.

 - Great for beginners